e-gov/eIDAS-Node/eIDAS-Client.md

 ### To whom?

-All organisations, public or private, who wish to log on user from another EU country.
+All organisations, public or private, who wish to securely log on customers from other EU countries.

 ### How does it work?